»

 into one group and then hires a consultant, Fluent,

-truly huge energy bill or multiple accounts to
+to have a truly huge energy bill or multiple accounts

 consultant.